draeder/good-tracker-servers/README.md

 ## :construction: This is a work in progress . . .

 # tracker-servers
-Builds a list of verified working webtorrent tracker servers and adds them as a TXT record for a specified subdomain hosted by Cloudflare.
+Tests and returns an array working tracker servers (HTTP, HTTPS, WS, WSS) from [trackerslist](https://github.com/ngosang/trackerslist) and optionally adds them to a specified TXT record for a domain hosted by cloudlfare.

-Uses [trackerslist](https://github.com/ngosang/trackerslist) to poll known webtorrent tracker servers, confirm they are working, then add each to a hosted Cloudflare domain's DNS as a TXT record for a provided subdomain; otherwise drop them from DNS if they are no longer responsive.

 # Install
 ```